-- Gift giving– If you have passed your possessions to your beneficiary as a ‘gift’ seven years before your death then you do not have to pay any Inheritance Tax.
+Gift giving– If you have passed your possessions to your beneficiary as a ‘gift’ seven years before your death then you do not have to pay any Inheritance Tax.
 These gifts could be in the form of property, money, investments, or your belongings.
-It is important to note that if you have gifted no more than the ‘nil rate band’ and die before the seven-year period but more than three years after the gift giving, then your Inheritance tax is reduced.
-However, if you die within the seven years and surpassed the nil rate band allowance then your beneficiary may be entitled to pay the Inheritance tax.
+It is important to note that if you die within seven years and surpass the nil rate band allowance then your beneficiary may be entitled to pay the Inheritance tax.

 Do I pay Inheritance tax if I am the beneficiary?

-The executor (person listed in the Will) or administrator (person assigned when there is no Will drafted), have a duty to inform the estate’s value to HM Revenue and Customs (HMRC) and then they pay the Inheritance tax from the estate before distributing it to the beneficiaries.
+The Executor or Personal Representative has a duty to inform the Estate’s value to HM Revenue and Customs (HMRC) and then they pay the Inheritance Tax from the Estate before distributing it to the beneficiaries.

-It is important to note that the Inheritance tax is paid by the executor or administrator prior to you receiving the estate.
+It is important to note that the Inheritance tax is paid by the Executor or Personal Representative prior to you receiving the Estate.

-However, if you received the estate as a gift from the individual and they surpassed the ‘nil band-allowance’ (£325,000) and die within the seven year period, then you may be entitled to pay the Inheritance tax as a beneficiary.
+However, if you received the monies or property as a gift from the individual during their lifetime and their Estate surpassed the ‘nil rate band-allowance’ (currently £325,000) and die within the seven-year period, then you may be entitled to pay the Inheritance tax as a beneficiary.

 Contact our legal team or complete the online enquiry form on this page and we will be sure to get back to you with further legal advice and guidance as soon as possible.